thatoddmailbox/jobmgr/README.md

 * Amazon S3 bucket

 ### Installation and configuration
+> **Warning**
+> jobmgr currently performs no authentication.
+You should use a firewall or some other mechanism to ensure the HTTP server is not exposed to the Internet.
+> If you need to submit jobs from another machine, try SSH port tunneling, a VPN, or [Tailscale](https://tailscale.com/).

 From this folder (the one with the README), run `go build`.
 That should generate a `jobmgr` executable.

 You'll need to decide on a working directory for jobmgr.
 This will be where your configuration and jobspec files will be.
 On Linux, this could be `/opt/jobmgr`.
 On Windows, this could be `C:\jobmgr`.
 Wherever it is, copy the executable you just built to that folder.
 Then, create a `config.toml` file with the following contents: